Post-coital tristesse

+Historical and literary references

 The phenomenon is attributed to the Greek medical writer Galen, who is supposed to have written that "Every animal is sad after coitus except the human female and the rooster."
 However, this quotation is not found in Galen's surviving writings, so it may be a later fabrication.
 Sigmund Freud and Havelock Ellis were familiar with the proverb, which they both attributed to an anonymous author, and it was not until decades later that the maxim became connected with Galen among sexologists.

 The philosopher Baruch Spinoza, in his Tractatus de Intellectus Emendatione, wrote: "For as far as sensual pleasure is concerned, the mind is so caught up in it, as if at peace in a [true] good, that it is quite prevented from thinking of anything else.
 But after the enjoyment of sensual pleasure is passed, the greatest sadness follows.
 If this does not completely engross, still it thoroughly confuses and dulls the mind."
 Arthur Schopenhauer, writing later on the phenomenon, observed that "directly after copulation the devil's laughter is heard."

+General prevalence and factors

+A study found the experience of postcoital symptoms was highly prevalent across both men and women, with 94.3% of all participants having experienced at least one symptom over their lifetime.
+Symptoms were reported experienced by 73.5% of participants after consensual sexual intercourse, 46.6% after masturbation, and 33.9% reporting the symptoms only following orgasm.
+The likelihood of this experience is heightened by conditions such as anxiety, depression, and a history of childhood or adult trauma.

+Prevalence and symptoms in men and women

 One study reported that among a sample of 1208 male participants, 40% of them had experienced PCT at least once in their lifetime and 20% reported experiencing PCT in the four weeks preceding the study.
 This study also reports that 3–4% of the sample experienced PCT symptoms on a regular basis.
 According to the same study, PCT among males is associated with current psychological distress, sexual abuse during childhood, and with several sexual dysfunctions.

-With respect to symptoms in women, one study involved an epidemiological survey of post-coital psychological symptoms in a United Kingdom population sample of female twins: it found that 3.7% of these women reported suffering from recent PCT and 7.7% of them reported suffering PCT for a long time.
-Another study reported that almost half of female university students reported PCT symptoms at least once in their lifetime.
+The most common postcoital symptoms for men are unhappiness and low energy.

+A study specifically on women reported that about 46% of participants had experienced PCD symptoms at least once in their lifetime, with 5.1% reporting occurrences a few times in the past four weeks.
 The study also reported that there appeared to be no correlation between PCT and intimacy in close relationships.
+Women experiencing postnatal depression are considered more likely to have PCD, potentially due to heightened sensitivity to hormonal fluctuations.

+The most common postcoital symptoms reported for women were mood swings and sadness.
+Compared to men, women also reported experiencing higher rates of negative emotions, such as sadness, mood swings, frustration, and worthlessness.